TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_0.md

-# Challenge 0: Fix the Syntax and Make the Robot Talk
+# Challenge 0: Fix the Code and Make the Robot Talk

 In this challenge you will **fix broken Python code** so that:

-- Your program runs without syntax errors, and
+- Your program runs without syntax errors.
-- The AIDriver library starts returning **debug messages** about motors and sensors.
+- The AIDriver library starts printing **debug messages** about motors and sensors.

 You **do not** write a new program from scratch.
-Instead, you repair an existing one.
+Instead, you repair one that is already written.

 ---

 ## 1. What is a Syntax Error?

-Python has strict rules about how code must be written.
+Python has rules about how code must be written.
 If you break one of these rules, you get a **syntax error**.

-Common messages you will see:
+Common error messages you might see:

 - `SyntaxError: invalid syntax`
 - `IndentationError: unexpected indent`